-In development at FromSoftware and directed by visionary Dark Souls creator Hidetaka Miyazaki, Elden Ring is a new dark fantasy that should resemble "Soulsborne" games like Dark Souls, Bloodborne, and Sekiro: Shadows Die Twice.
-Except the lore and story have been developed in collaboration with Game of Thrones author George R.R.
-Martin (who had little to do with all the problems with the HBO show's final season, by the way).
-By all accounts, Elden Ring seems like it could be an open-world Dark Souls game — which sounds like a dream come true.
+This new dark fantasy should greatly resemble the "Soulsborne" subgenre of video games established by Dark Souls, Bloodborne, and Sekiro: Shadows Die Twice.
+It was written in collaboration with Game of Thrones author George R.R.
+Martin.
+Elden Ring could wind up being an open-world Dark Souls with Game of Thrones vibes — which sounds like a dream come true.

 Here's everything we do know about Elden Ring.